wp-plugins/formidable/readme.txt

 [Formidable FAQs](http://blog.strategy11.com/formidable-faqs/ "Formidable FAQs")

 == Changelog ==
+= 1.03.0 =
+* Added the option of showing the form with the success message or not
+* Added settings options for default messages
+* PRO: Added auto responder and made the notification email customizable
+* PRO: Added option to only allow only submission per user, IP, or cookie
+* PRO: Added option to export a custom template as a PHP file so it can be used on other sites
+* PRO: Added option to specify alternate folder from which to import templates
+* PRO: Added number field
+* PRO: Added auto increment default value [auto_id start=1]
+* PRO: Added a field width option to the sidebar widget
+* PRO: Added a rich text editor to the custom display page
+* PRO: Added and edit link shortcode for use in custom displays [editllink]
+* PRO: Added a drop-down select to insert the field shortcodes for custom displays
+* PRO: Added year range option to date fields
+* PRO: Fixed bug causing collapsed section to open and immediately close if there are multiple forms on the same page
+* PRO: Fixed bug preventing styling options from saving for some users
+* PRO: Added styling options: disable submit button styling, field border style and thickness, form border color and thickness, submit button border and background image
+* PRO: Added read-only fields with option to enable all fields in the shortcode [formidable id=x readonly=disabled]
+* PRO: Added entry_id option to form shortcode [formidable id=x entry_id=x].
+The entry_id can either be the number of the entry id or use "last" to get the last entry.

 = 1.02.01 =
 * Emailer now works for everyone! (hopefully)
 * Optionally Reset HTML.
 Just clear out the box for the HTML for that field and hit update.